-Each input and output card in the EMR contains multiple TDM interfaces that allow connections to multiple crosspoints.
-Each input card provides multiple TDM outputs that can be used for redundant connections, and each output card provides multiple TDM inputs that can be setup to automatically failover if the primary connection fails.
+Each input and output card in the EMR contains Multiple TDM interfaces that allow connections to multiple crosspoints.
+Each input card provides Main and Redundant TDM outputs that can be used for redundant connections, and each output card provides Main and Redundant TDM inputs that can be setup to automatically failover if the primary connection fails.
 The redundancy structure of the EMR minimizes the chances of any failure to the system.